 My research intertwines philosophy of physics, general philosophy of science, and metaphysics of science.
 I’m mainly focused on four research areas.

-[4] Quantum mechanics: I work on various topics within the ontology of quantum mechanics, particularly on the physical meaning of the quantum wavefunction.
+[4] Quantum mechanics: I work on various topics within the ontology of quantum mechanics, especially the physical meaning of the quantum wavefunction.
 I explored the latter topic in the context of collapse theories and Bohmian mechanics, worked on the application of Ontic Structural Realism to quantum mechanics, and developed a functionalist account to recover three-dimensional objects from the quantum wavefunction.